RD17/ambar/README.md

 ### Which languages are supported for OCR?
 Supported languages: Eng, Rus, Ita, Deu, Fra, Spa, Pl, Nld.
-If you miss your language please contact us on hello@ambar.cloud.

 ### Does it support tagging?
 Yes!